 - mutual agreement between the student and instructor over the subsequent semester.

 Grade changes made for any reason must be made in writing by the instructor and approved by the Academic Dean.
-Instructors have until the end of the subsequent semester to request a change of grade.
-Students must appeal a grade by mid-term of the subsequent semester.
+Instructors have until the end of the following semester to request a change of grade.
+Students must appeal a grade by midterm of the following semester.

 Credit by examination allows students the opportunity to gain academic credit for knowledge they have acquired by self-study or experience.
 Students must be registered to attempt credit by examination and the exam must be completed by the end of the second week of classes.
 The individual instructor for the course will make the determination if the requested course can be administered by way of credit by examination.
 Regular tuition and fee charges will apply to credits received by examination.
 Up to 15 credits may be earned toward an A.A. or A.S. degree by way of credit by examination.
 The appropriate academic division head and the Academic Dean must approve all credit by examination requests.